kmisachenka/twitter-analyst/README.md

 1. Clone the repo
 2. Run `npm install`
-3. Setup your keys from [https://apps.twitter.com](https://apps.twitter.com) to `.env.example` and remove `example` from name of the file
+3. Setup your keys from [https://apps.twitter.com](https://apps.twitter.com) to `.env.example` and remove `.example` from name of the file
 4. Execute `node main.js`